 High blood pressure.
-Men with high blood pressure (also called hypertension) may be more likely to develop kidney cancer.
+Men with high blood pressure, also called hypertension, may be more likely to develop kidney cancer.

 Long-term dialysis.
-Patients using dialysis (see the Overview section) for a long time may develop cancerous cysts in their kidneys.
+Patients having dialysis (see the Overview section) for a long time may develop cancerous cysts in their kidneys.
 These growths are usually found early and can often be removed before the cancer spreads.

-Research continues to look into what factors cause kidney cancer and what people can do to lower their personal risk.
+Research also continues to look into other factors that cause kidney cancer and what people can do to lower their personal risk.
 Not enough is known about kidney cancer to determine exactly how to prevent it.
 However, there are some steps people can take to lower their risk, such as quitting smoking, lowering blood pressure, controlling body weight, and eating a diet high in fruits and vegetables and low in fat.
 Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.